 Listing Criteria for SNP Inclusion

-Y-DNA Haplogroup Tree - 2014
+into the ISOGG Y-DNA Haplogroup Tree - 2014

 The entire work is identified by the Version Number and date given on the